How to Start a Finance YouTube Channel (Without Showing Your Face) · Stitchr[Stitchr](/ "Home")

 These perform well for [watch time](/learn/watch-time) because they're inherently narrative.
 They also have longer shelf life than news content.
 The tradeoff is research time: a good case study video takes significantly more prep than an explainer.

-#"How much does X cost" and personal finance decision content
+### [\#](#content-how-much-does-x-cost-and-personal-finance-decision-content "Permalink")"How much does X cost" and personal finance decision content

 Performs well because it maps to high-intent search.
 Examples: "How much should you have saved by 30," "Is a financial advisor worth it," "How much house can I actually afford."
 These videos get clicks because people are making real decisions.

-#Step 3: Set Up Your Channel Correctly Before Publishing
+[\#](#content-step-3-set-up-your-channel-correctly-before-publishing "Permalink")Step 3: Set Up Your Channel Correctly Before Publishing

 A few setup decisions made early will affect the channel for years.

-Channel name: Should be memorable, not literal.
-"Finance With [Name]" works if you're building a personality brand.
+**Channel name:** Should be memorable, not literal.
+"Finance With \[Name\]" works if you're building a personality brand.
 For a faceless channel, something more concept-driven performs better, something that signals the content type without limiting you topically as you grow.

 **Channel art and description:** The description should state clearly what the channel is for and who it's for.
 Include the posting schedule.
 YouTube surfaces channel descriptions in search results and on channel pages.
 Treat it like the first 150 characters of a landing page.